kyle9021/panw-partner-wiki/contents/labs/Prisma_Cloud_Compute_Command_Injection_WAAS_Demo.md

 * Step 2: Click ‘Add Rule’
 * Step 3: Rule Name: Command Injection Defense
 * Step 4: Then click scope
-* Step 5: Add all images that have dvwa in them
+* Step 5a: Check boxes of all images that have dvwa in them.
+* Step 5b: If there are none, click 'Add Collection', type in a name, type in 'dvwa' in the image field, select the image(s), and click 'Save'
+* Step 5c: Ensure you have the 'dvwa' boxes checked and click 'Select collections'
 * Step 6: Click ‘Add New App’
 * Step 7: On the next pop-up click the ‘+ Add Endpoint’
-* Step 8: Enter 80 for internal port then hit ‘Create Endpoint’
+* Step 8: Enter 80 for App port (internal port) then hit ‘Create’
-* Step 9: Click the ‘App Firewall' tab and under command injection set it to block.
+* Step 9: Click the ‘App Firewall' tab and under OS Command Injection set it to Prevent.
 * Step 10: Click ‘Save’